JoaoSilva1200616/homebanking-app/README.md

 ### Application Flow

 The Homebanking Application follows a simple and secure flow to provide users with efficient financial management.
-Here's a step-by-step guide:
+You can watch the application demo but here's a step-by-step guide:

 #### 1. Front Page